Polar Lights (kit #06812)

 Even with all of this, the most work I did on this model was on the scratchbuilt roof rack.
 I tried using the rack supplied in the kit, and even got as far as opening up the center of the fan box.
 But the more I looked at it, the more I felt I could do better without the limitations of the kit manufacturing process.
 Using the kit parts and photos of the 1:1 for reference, I started with a rack made from .060" square styrene and a box made from basswood.
 These were drilled and painted, and used as the foundation to build the rest of the equipment.

-A few final details finished it off: the light bars were colored using a magic marker and a strip of BMF was added to the middle of each, the antenna was made from guitar wire mounted to a bead & wire base, the door logos were used from the kit, and a set of Ecto-1 license plates were added.
+A few final details finished it off: the light bars were colored using a magic marker and a strip of BMF was added to the middle of each, the antenna was made from guitar wire mounted to a bead & wire base, the door logos were used from the kit, and a set of accurate Ecto-1 license plates and New York state windshield stickers were added.